Superconducting magnet: Persistent mode

 An alternate operating mode used by most superconducting magnets is to short-circuit the windings with a piece of superconductor once the magnet has been energized.
 The windings become a closed superconducting loop, the power supply can be turned off, and persistent currents will flow for months, preserving the magnetic field.
 The advantage of this persistent mode is that stability of the magnetic field is better than is achievable with the best power supplies, and no energy is needed to power the windings.
 The short circuit is made by a 'persistent switch', a piece of superconductor inside the magnet connected across the winding ends, attached to a small heater.
 When the magnet is first turned on, the switch wire is heated above its transition temperature, so it is resistive.
 Since the winding itself has no resistance, no current flows through the switch wire.
 To go to persistent mode, the supply current is adjusted until the desired magnetic field is obtained, then the heater is turned off.
 The persistent switch cools to its superconducting temperature, short-circuiting the windings.
 Then the power supply can be turned off.
-The winding current, and the magnetic field, will not actually persist forever, but will decay slowly according to a normal inductive (L/R) time constant:
+The winding current, and the magnetic field, will not actually persist forever, but will decay slowly according to a normal inductive time constant (L/R):

 where $R$ is a small residual resistance in the superconducting windings due to joints or a phenomenon called flux motion resistance.
 Nearly all commercial superconducting magnets are equipped with persistent switches.

+The heater is nothing more than a small resistive element that warms up by Joule effect; in practice, it must be powered by an external current-controlled supply, typically delivering a few tens of milliamperes at a few volts, in order to drive the superconducting switch above its transition temperature.